 - Now double click on windows update service to get its properties.

-- Here change check its startup type is set to automatic.
+- Here change its startup type is set to automatic.

-- Now switch to Dependencies tab, make sure the dependency services listed here are running.
+- Now switch to the Dependencies tab, and make sure the dependency services listed here are running.

 - In this case, the dependency service is the Remote Procedure Call service.

-- So ensure it is Running and have Automatic Startup type.
+- So ensure it is Running and has Automatic Startup type.

-Also Check windows update related services ( Background Intelligent Transfer Service, Superfetch ) are running or restart these services.
+Also Check whether windows update-related services (Background Intelligent Transfer Service, Superfetch) are running or restart these services.

 Run System File Checker Utility

-Corrupted system files may be the possible cause why you’re unable to get an update.
+Corrupted system files may be the possible cause of why you’re unable to get an update.
 Simply Run the System file checker utility to check and restore if any missing corrupted system files causing the issue.
 To do this

 - Open the command prompt as administrator,